KenKundert/avendesora/doc/index.rst

         gmail
         fidelity

-The *values* command prints out a summary of all the account attributes.
+The :ref:`values command <values command>` prints out a summary of all the account attributes.
 The secrets are not printed with this command.

 ::